"""Class to automatically select available and new primers for sequencing runs."""

 to select this primer.
 A higher value of this parameter leads to

-solutions where a higher less new primershave to be ordered, but more
+solutions where fewer new primers have to be ordered, but more

 sequencing reactions have to be done.
 Set to e.g. 200 to test if there